codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+I ordered a chicken and an egg from Amazon.
+I'll let you know.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. MSX
+ 1. 500
- 2. Xmillennium
+ 2. 1024
- 3. PC-9801
+ 3. 512
- 4. FM-7
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  FM-7
+  1000
 </details>